 While most men and women are frustrated with their natural hair growth for cosmetic reasons, many also struggle with abnormal hair growth—a medical condition called Hirsutism.
 This disorder causes women to grow dark, thick hair in places on their bodies where hair is typically minimal or absent.
 The hair appears in male-patterns on locations such as the face, chest, and nipple area.
 Laser treatments and light therapies can address this abnormal hair growth and successfully minimize or eradicate the unwanted hair.
 Women may also benefit from topical products such as Vaniqa if the hirsutism is connected to hormonal changes.

 Hirsutism leaves many women feeling subconscious, leading them to shave these areas, which can cause razor burn and ingrown hairs.
-Laser hair removal can successfully treat this medical condition.
+Beverly Hills laser hair removal can successfully treat this medical condition.

 How Laser Hair Removal Works

 Laser hair removal works by targeting the root of your hair through a series of treatments.
 The lasers emit light beams that are highly-precise.
 The dark hair follicles under your skin absorb the intense light and cause heat to build up and destroy the follicles, thus preventing continued hair growth.

 Your hair follicles are not all active at once, and laser treatments only work on hair that is actively growing, so multiple treatments are needed to reduce the full amount of hair effectively.
 Laser and light therapies don’t use needles or anesthesia, and most patients report feeling a minor stinging similar to the snapping of a rubber band.